clifton-green/esif/technical-debt.md

 - Add login/logout states and update nav accordingly

 ## Issues
 - The build system ignores JSON updates on watch.
-It will only work with a manual build
+It will only work with a manual build.